-- 120. Defendants John Doe No. 1 and John Doe No. 2 enforced JJC Board policies governing student expression by detaining Salazar in the interrogation room, informing Salazar that she may not distribute flyers without advance permission, confiscating Salazar's flyers, and enforcing JJC policy based on the content of Salazar's speech and her viewpoint. - 121.
-Defendants Jane Doe, John Doe No. 1, and John Doe No. 2 chilled Salazar's right to free expression and deprived her of her clearly established rights to freedom of speech and expression secured by the First and Fourteenth Amendments. - authority over JJC's policies and practices governing student speech and expressive activity on JJC's main campus.
-As described above, by designating only a tiny area of campus for speech and distribution of literature, requiring advance permission for its use, and requiring advance approval of all materials to be distributed, Defendants should reasonably have known that their actions and inactions would lead to the deprivation of clearly established student rights to freedom of speech and expression secured by the First and Fourteenth Amendments in the manner experienced by Salazar. - 123.
-Defendants violated Salazar's clearly established constitutional rights, of which any reasonable college official or police officer should have known, rendering them liable to Salazar under 42 U.S.C. § 1983. - 124.
+- 121. By requiring that students provide their name and contact information on any materials to be posted, the Posting Policy prohibits students from posting material anonymously on JJC's campus.
+McIntyre v.
+Ohio Elections Comm'n, 514 U.S. 334, 342 (1995); Watchtower Bible, 536 U.S. at 167. - 122.
+Defendant Joliet Junior College has promulgated, maintains, and enforces the Posting Policy, which directly resulted in the deprivation of Salazar and other JJC students' constitutional rights under the First and Fourteenth Amendments to the Constitution. - 123.
+Defendants Mitchell, Farmer, and Dilday have administrative and enforcement authority over JJC's policies and practices governing student speech and expressive activity.
+Defendants should reasonably have known that the maintenance and enforcement of the Posting Policy would lead to the deprivation of clearly established student rights to freedom of speech and expression secured by the First and Fourteenth Amendments in the manner experienced by Salazar. - 124.
+The Posting Policy is challenged on its face and as applied to Salazar. - 125.
+By maintaining and enforcing the rules related to posting materials on JJC's campus, Defendants JJC, Mitchell, Farmer, and Dilday are responsible for the deprivation of Plaintiff's clearly established constitutional rights, which any reasonable college official should have been aware of, rendering them liable to Salazar under 42 U.S.C. § 1983. - 126.
 The denial of constitutional rights is an irreparable injury per se, and Salazar is entitled to declaratory and injunctive relief, damages in an amount to be determined by this Court, and the reasonable costs of this lawsuit, including her reasonable attorneys' fees.